Dallsant/Btc-price-monitor/README.md

 # Btc-price-monitor
-Small web app written in Go and React to monitor BItcoin's price fluctuation
+Small web app written in Go and Angular to monitor BItcoin's price fluctuation